Nintendo 64 Architecture

 Rendered frame (Tada!).

-So far, we managed to process our data and apply some effects to it, but we still need to:
+So far, we’ve managed to process our data and apply some effects, but we still need to:

-As you may guess, these tasks will be performed by the RDP.
-To make this work, textures must be copied from RAM into TMEM using DMA.
+As you might expect, these tasks are performed by the RDP.
+Additionally, to make this work, textures must be transferred into the 4 KB of Texture Memory using DMA.

-Once the RDP finishes processing the data, it will then write the final bitmap to the frame buffer area in RAM.
-Afterwards, the CPU must transfer the new frame to the Video Interface (VI) preferably using DMA.
-The VI will, in turn, send it to the Video Encoder for display.
+Once the RDP finishes processing the data, it writes the final bitmap to the frame buffer area in RAM.
+Afterwards, the CPU must transfer the new frame to the Video Interface (VI), preferably using DMA.
+The VI, in turn, sends it to the Video Encoder for display [24].

 Designs